 Soil, Sunlight and Water Recommendations for Turnips

-Turnips are hardy and don't need fertilizer, but they do need nutrients, so it's important to prepare the soil with plenty of organic matter, including compost and manure, before planting them.
+Turnips are sturdy plants and don't need much, if any, fertilizer, but they do need some nutrients, so it's important to prepare the soil with plenty of organic matter, including compost and manure, before planting them.
 Soil needs to be loose and free of rocks that could inhibit root growth, so turn the soil over to a depth of about 8 inches and manually remove the rocks and stones.
 The soil should be slightly acidic with an ideal soil pH between 5.5 and 6.8.

-Turnips need moderate moisture and may bolt if the soil dries out, so water at the rate of 1 inch per week and spread mulch around the base of the plant to retain moisture.
+Turnips need moderate moisture and may bolt if the soil dries out, so water at the rate of 1 inch per week and spread mulch around plants to retain moisture.
 Mulch also helps control weeds, which should be removed carefully if they appear to avoid disturbing the turnip roots.

 How to Propagate Turnips